charlie-captain/MeowAI/README.md

 | exclude_class | exclude detect scenes, see src/detect/detect_dict.py | ['cat','dog']      | false(default [])             |
 | model         | yolov5 model pt file name                            | yolov5m6           | false(default yolov5m6)       |
 | lang          | tag language                                         | zh/en              | false(default en)             |

+### Model

+Pretrained models for YOLOv5 can be selected and will be automatically downloaded to the environment.

+Running the Python file directly allows for the use of larger models with the participation of the GPU, resulting in significantly faster processing speeds compared to running within a Docker container.

+Docker is best suited for running yolov5s6, which has an average recognition speed of about 2 seconds.

 ## Dev